Richard Herring: Blogs, podcasts and internet

 On 25 November 2002 Herring started his blog, Warming Up, as a way to overcome writer's block.
-He has written an entry for every day, and has over 8,000 consecutive entries.
-His regular readership is estimated to be around 3,000.
 Some ideas recorded in Warming Up have been used in his live shows.
 The first year of his blog is collected in two books, Bye Bye Balham and The Box Lady and Other Pesticles.
 In the autumn of 2024 the blog also became available on Substack where he has over 10,000 subscribers.

 On 12 October 2009, Herring recorded the first episode of As It Occurs To Me, a weekly radio-style stand-up and sketch show made for the Internet.
 It stars himself alongside Emma Kennedy, Dan Tetsell and Christian Reilly.
 It currently stands at 18 episodes and 5 bonus mini-episodes.
 It was nominated for best internet show at the 2010 Sony Awards, though it failed to place.
 On 7 February 2011, As It Occurs to Me won the first Chortle Internet award On 20 March 2012 he retained it.
 In 2017, As It Occurs To Me returned as a six-episode web series.

 In 2011, Herring began playing himself at snooker for an audio podcast called "Me1 vs Me2 Snooker".
 On 28 July 2016 he performed at the Tempting Failure extreme art festival In 2020 he started playing this with 32 personas on Twitch and appeared on Comedians: Home Alone on BBC2 in July with an edited frame of Me1 vs Me2.

 In 2012, Herring recorded the first 16 episodes of the long-running Richard Herring's Leicester Square Theatre Podcast with guests including Tim Minchin, Herring's comedy partner Stewart Lee, Adam Buxton, David Mitchell and Armando Iannucci.
 It was nominated for a Sony Award for Best Comedy alongside a list of BBC produced comedy shows in 2013.
 The show won the Bronze Award.
 In 2013, Herring won the Chortle Award for the podcast, which again won the award in 2014.
 In May and June 2013 he recorded nine podcasts with guests including Stephen Fry, Russell Brand and Mary Beard.
 His interview with Stephen Fry was covered by national and international news media including the BBC and Sky News when Fry revealed a recent suicide attempt.
 The series continued with Harry Shearer, Eddie Izzard and David Cross.